Insights

 Can an HSA be used to pay insurance premiums?

-Generally speaking, the answer is no. Funds from your HSA may not be used to pay insurance premiums, however, there are a few exceptions where you can use your HSA to pay for the following:
+Generally speaking, funds from your HSA may not be used to pay insurance premiums; however, there are a few exceptions where you can use your HSA to pay for the following:

-• Once you reach age 65, you may use your funds free of taxes and penalty for qualified medical expenses, as well as to pay for Medicare Parts A, B, D premiums, and Medicare HMO premiums.
-However, premiums for a Medicare supplemental policy such as Medigap are not eligible expenses.
+- Once you reach age 65, you may use your funds free of taxes and penalty for qualified medical expenses, as well as to pay for Medicare Parts A, B, and D premiums, and Medicare HMO premiums.
+However, premiums for a Medicare supplemental policy such as Medigap do not qualify as eligible expenses.

 Do HSAs include fees?

 Yes, and they vary from plan to plan.
 We have found that Fidelity Investments offers a competitive HSA.
-Some of the benefits the Fidelity HSA currently offers are:
+Some of the benefits Fidelity’s HSA currently offers are:

-• One integrated account; no transfers back and forth between different entities.
-Other HSA plans generally require clients to open a separate brokerage account along with the cash that is being held with the HSA custodian.
+- Integration: They offer one integrated account with no transfers back and forth between different entities.
+(Other HSA plans generally require clients to open a separate brokerage account along with the cash that is being held with the HSA custodian.)
 Fidelity has consolidated these two accounts into one account.

 Do HSAs come with investment options?